dcohen-dalton/csx/_sources/assignments/1-getting-started/getting-started.rst.txt

 Introduction to Open Source Physics (OSP)
 ------------------------------------------

-Step 1: Plotting Polynomials (non-animation)
+Step 1: Plotting Polynomials (Static Graph)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Run the ``GettingStarted`` class again but this time look at the graph that appears.
 Hover over the graph for it to render.
 Look at the code under Open Source Physics (OSP) Example to see how this graph was made.